Women's European Qualifiers play-offs: Round 2 ties set after second-leg drama

 Northern Ireland, who got a last-gasp first-leg equaliser in Croatia, won the return 1-0 with a 114th-minute Lauren Wade goal.
 They are now rematched with 2022 finals opponents Norway, for who Frida Maanum scored four as they eased past Albania.

 Two teams required extra time.
-Wales, who lost their opening leg 2-1 in Croatia and only pulled one back late on, forced the additional half-hour in Cardiff tonight before Ceri Holland proved the 112th-minute hero.
-They now take on another side aiming for a EURO debut, the Republic of Ireland, who won both legs against Georgia.
+Wales, who lost their opening leg 2-1 in Croatia and only pulled one back late on, forced the additional half-hour in Cardiff tonight before Ceri Holland proved the 112th-minute hero for a crowd of over 10,000 in Cardiff.
+Wales now take on another side aiming for a EURO debut, the Republic of Ireland, who won both legs against Georgia.

 Belgium were held 0-0 in Friday's first leg in Greece but won the return 5-0 and now take on Ukraine, who themselves drew in Türkiye before winning 2-0 at home.
 Sweden, victorious against Luxembourg, now play Serbia, who having equalised late in Bosnia and Herzegovina to draw 2-2, won the home return 4-1.